Anjalmaraskole/Tic-Tac-Toe/README.md

 A green line connects the winning cells.

-Confetti launches from the bottom and sides of the screen.
+Confetti launches from the screen edges.

-A popup announces "Winner: X" or "Winner: O."
+A popup announces "Winner: X" or "Winner: O".

-If all cells are filled without a winner:
+If it's a tie:

 A popup announces "It's a tie!"

-To start a new game, click on "New Game," which resets the board.
+Click "New Game" to reset the board.

 📊 Backend Logic
 The backend is implemented in Flask and manages:

-Game state using a dictionary of unique game IDs (games).
+Game state using a dictionary of unique game IDs.

-Player turns and board updates through /move/<game_id> route.
+Player turns and board updates via /move/<game_id> route.

-Win detection using predefined winning combinations in check_win().
+Win detection using predefined combinations in check_win().

-Reset functionality through /reset/<game_id> route.
+Game reset via /reset/<game_id> route.

 🎨 Frontend Logic
-The frontend is built using HTML, CSS, and JavaScript:
+The frontend uses HTML, CSS, and JavaScript:

-Dynamic Grid Creation: JavaScript dynamically generates cells for the grid on page load.
+Dynamic Grid: JavaScript generates the game grid at runtime.

-AJAX Communication: Fetch API is used to send moves to the backend and update the board without reloading the page.
+AJAX Communication: Fetch API sends moves to the backend and updates the UI without page reloads.

 Visual Effects:

-Animated win line calculated based on cell positions using CSS transformations.
+Animated win line using CSS transforms.

-Confetti effects using canvas-confetti library for celebrations.
+Confetti effects via canvas-confetti library.

-Popups for displaying results like "Winner" or "Tie."
+Popup messages for wins and ties.

 🔧 Future Enhancements
-If further development is planned, consider adding:
+Planned or suggested improvements:

-Multiplayer functionality across devices.
+Multiplayer mode across devices.

-AI opponent with adjustable difficulty levels.
+AI opponent with difficulty levels.

-Sound effects for moves and wins.
+Sound effects for interactions.

-Customizable player names or symbols.
+Player customization (names/symbols).

-Game statistics tracking (e.g., win rates).
+Game statistics (e.g., win history).

 🤝 Contributing
 Contributions are welcome!
-If you'd like to contribute:
+To contribute:

-Fork this repository.
+Fork the repo

-Create a feature branch (git checkout -b feature-name).
+Create a feature branch:

+bash
+Copy
+Edit
+git checkout -b feature-name
+Commit your changes:

+bash
+Copy
+Edit
-Commit your changes (git commit -m 'Add feature').
+git commit -m 'Add feature'

-Push to your branch (git push origin feature-name).
+Push to your branch:

+bash
+Copy
+Edit
+git push origin feature-name
-Submit a Pull Request.
+Open a Pull Request

 📞 Contact
-If you have any questions or suggestions, feel free to contact me at [your-email@example.com].
+If you have any questions or ideas, reach out at:

-This README provides all necessary details about your Tic Tac Toe project, including setup instructions, features, usage guidelines, technical details, and future plans!
-Let me know if you'd like further customization! 😊
+📧 [your-email@example.com]